VictoriaStetskevych/projects/05_sql_powerBI_dashboard_ali_ahmad/README.md

 - products - additional information about product<br>

-## 1. 'products' table
+## 1. 'products' table<br>

-I started my analysis with a 'products' table
+I started my analysis with a 'products' table<br>

+To look at the table and to see the variety of product categories I used the following queries:<br>
 ```sql
 SELECT *
 FROM products;